HaraldR42/modbus2mqtt_2/README.md

 Why _2 ?
 --------
 Main improvements and changes over spicierModbus2mqtt:
-- Almost complete rewrite, polling architecture remains unchanged
+- Almost complete rewrite
+- Completely async main loop / polling.
 - Improved modularization of code
 - Changed config file format to yaml:
     - All daemon options can (and should) go into the yaml file